 Many consumers buy a car without knowing that it was involved in an accident.
-Car dealerships either hide the information or lie to consumers.
+Car dealership often commit fraud when they do not disclose the accident history or lie to consumers by making misrepresentations about the history of the vehicle.
 The consumer thus pays for a ‘clean’ vehicle but receives one with an accident history.

 When this happens, a dealer fraud attorney can sue the dealership for lying.
 You may get either for the full purchase price or the difference in value of the vehicle compared to the one that was not involved in an accident.

 Undisclosed Rental or Taxi Use

 Just like vehicles with prior accident history, vehicles that were rentals or taxis in their ‘previous life’ have a significantly lower resale value than those that were purchased for personal use.